 - A wide array of accommodation types, including mobile tented camps

 The Greater Serengeti Migration Area spans two countries and refers to the area through which millions of wildebeest, zebra, antelope and their predators migrate each year.
 It includes over 30,000 km² of land through numerous game parks including the Ngorongoro Conservation Area, Serengeti, Maswa, Loliondo, Seronera, Grumeti Reserve, Ikorongo and Kenya's Masai Mara.

 Often referred to as The Greatest Show on Earth, the movement of almost two million wildebeest, 500,000 zebra, hundreds of thousands of antelope, followed closely by the apex predators that hunt them, is a once-in-a-lifetime experience.
 The annual migration actually happens all year, as the animals move in a circular route through the area in search of better grazing and water.

-In the wet season from November to March, the herds are mainly on the southern plains – northern Ngorongoro Conservation Area and around Ndutu – with all their new-born calves.
+In the wet season from November to March, the herds are mainly on the southern plains – northern Ngorongoro Conservation Area and around Ndutu – with all their newborn calves.
 The predators feast during this period.
 When the rains stop in March, the herds start moving through the central area to the western corridor (Grumeti River area).
-Around May, the move north to the northern area and Mara River, the border between Tanzania and Kenya.
+Around May, they move north to the northern area and Mara River, the border between Tanzania and Kenya.